 CRNA Program Summary

 Are you concerned that the University of Alabama Birmingham Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-Your first two semesters are purely didactic, or academic.
+Your first three semesters are purely didactic, or academic.

-You will begin your clinical experience during the third semester, while you continue classroom work.
+You will begin your clinical experience during the fourth semester, while you continue classroom work.
 Your clinical rotations will be scheduled in an attempt to provide each student with equal types of clinical experience.
 Throughout your CRNA training, you’ll learn how to: